europeana/portal.js/src/cachers/README.md

 To populate one cache by running its cacher:
 `npm run cache set [CACHER:NAME]`

-Alternatively, to run all known cachers by omitting `CACHER:NAME`:
+Alternatively, to run all known cachers:
+`npm run cache set`

 ### Output a cache